-Option Two was for new charge-out rates that apply from 1 July 2023 until the EEZ Fees Regulations are next reviewed.
+Alternative Option One was for new charge-out rates that apply from 1 July 2023 until the EEZ Fees Regulations are next reviewed.
 The rates would not increase over three years.
-Option Two would set rates at the level that the preferred option (Option One) uses for 1 July 2023 to 1 July 2024 (refer Table 4).
+Option One would set rates at the level that the preferred option uses for 1 July 2023 to 1 July 2024 (refer Table 4).

-The disadvantage of Option Two is that the rates would under-recover the EPA's staff costs from 1 July 2024.
-Option Two performs less well than Option One on the equity criteria and does not meet the accountability criteria.
+The disadvantage of Option One is that the rates would under-recover the EPA's staff costs from 1 July 2024.
+Option One performs less well than the preferred option on the equity criteria and does not meet the accountability criteria.

-Option Three was also for new charge out rates that apply from 1 July 2023 until the EEZ Fees Regulations are next reviewed.
-Option Three would set rates at the level that Option One uses for 1 July 2024 to 1 July 2025 (refer Table 4).
+Alternative Option Two was also for new charge out rates that apply from 1 July 2023 until the EEZ Fees Regulations are next reviewed.
+Option Two would set rates at the level that the preferred option uses for 1 July 2024 to 1 July 2025 (refer Table 4).

-Option Three would reduce under recovery of the EPA's costs but would mean some overrecovery of costs in 2023/24.
-Option Three does not meet the equity criteria and performs less well on justification criteria than Option One.
+Option Two would reduce under recovery of the EPA's costs but would mean some overrecovery of costs in 2023/24.
+Option Two does not meet the equity criteria and performs less well on justification criteria than the preferred option.